EliteDangerGamer/Star-System-Nexus/README.md

 Beta (β) is the G-Type star orbiting Alpha, it has three planets and an orbital satelite, a lush planet with a moon, where nature poses a bigger threat than the enemies; a world made of water, with occasional islands; and a gas giant, where you have to build your land.

-Gamma (γ) is the Neutron star orbiting Alpha, it has a planet that once had life, but got too close to the star; A desert that is covered with lightning storms, with a moon that has ruins of technology to capture it; and a frozen wasteland, where the star is dimmer than Beta, and the only land is the occasional glacier.
+Gamma (γ) is the Neutron star orbiting Alpha, it has a planet that once had life, but got too close to the star; A desert that is covered with lightning storms, with a moon that has ruins of technology to capture it; and a frozen wasteland, where the star is dimmer than Beta, and the land will melt without protection.

 This is going to be a long mod, expect a long playthrough.